davidgilbertson/react-recollect/docs/project-organization.md

 ```

 Ultimately, it's more important to be consistent across your codebase than it is to be consistent with the examples on this page.

+---

+Fun fact: _selector_ ends in 'or' because 'select' is derived from latin, while _updater_ ends in 'er' because it was made up in 1941 and 'or' had gone out of style.